 Employee disengagement costs US companies half a trillion dollars every year – and that’s an amount equal to the nationwide public education budget (Waste Wise).
 This costly employee disengagement is the result of low morale coupled with little belief in the company and its mission.
 Recycling, however, can do a lot to solve the problem.

-Whenever a company engages in positive activities involving service, the employees begin to view the company in a positive light and see it as a caring entity.
+Whenever a company engages in positive activities involving service, such as reverse logistics, the employees begin to view the company in a positive light and see it as a caring entity.
 As a result, they feel better about their jobs and become more engaged.
 Recycling helps employees see the company as more then just a “money-making machine.”

 Another major component of cost-cutting waste management for businesses is repurposing products and supplies.
 You could, for example, use both sides of printer paper or even try to go as paper-less as possible with more emails.
 Creatively re-using items can be an effective cost-cutting strategy.

 Back to our original question then: Should businesses recycle waste responsibly?
 You bet they should.
-For responsible waste disposal and recycling can boost employee engagement, enhance that all-important public image, and effectively cut costs for greater profit.
-And, besides, it’s the right thing to do.
+Responsible waste disposal by businesses can boost employee engagement, enhance that all-important public image, and effectively cut costs for greater profit.